 - Sprinkle on the creole seasoning and kosher salt and freshly ground black pepper; Mix well.

-- Add the parsley to the melted butter and garlic, mix well, then pour this onto the potatoes and mix well.
+- Add the parsley to the melted butter and garlic; mix well until the garlic is aromatic, about 1 minute.
+Add the fried potatoes to the skillet and mix thoroughly.

 ajtp